Bubobubobubobubo/sardine/docs/sardine_doc/src/installation/post_install_checkup.md

 Read and answer each and every of these questions.
 You will get familiar with the system doing so!

+## Do you see an error involving Alsa and MIDI?

+Two months ago, an error started to appear for Linux users: `rtmidi._rtmidi.SystemError: MidiInAlsa::initialize: error creating ALSA sequencer client object.`.
+To fix this error, you will have to manually copy some files to a different location:
+- copy the `/usr/lib/alsa-lib/` into `usr/lib/x86_64-linux-gnu/alsa-lib` and/or `usr/lib64/alsa-lib`.
+- if this path does not exist, try searching into `usr/lib/x86` or similar.

+The source of this error is currently unknown and is not Sardine related.
+Hopefully, it will resolve automatically with future updates of the packages Sardine uses.

 ## Are you running Windows?

 - **Windows users:** check if SuperCollider is properly detected.